There is power in knowing that you are God’s beloved.

 He loves you when you do right, and He loves you even when you fail.
 He loves you the same, on your best days and on your lousiest days.
 His love for you is unwavering, unchanging, and everlasting.

-It never changes, because it is not pegged to your performance, but to the perfection of His Son who performed and did everything for you.
-And once you have accepted the gift of His Son, you can rest easy in enjoying His love, because you are now perfectly accepted in the Beloved, Jesus.
+It never changes, because it is not pegged to your performance.
+It is tied to the unchanging perfection of His Son who performed and did everything for you.

 Because when you encounter Jesus, you encounter grace.